sameer302/Supporting_Codes/Github.md

    e) but before resetting if there are any uncommited changes we should save them by using:
    git stash

+# How to create a new branch and push changes to it ?
+git checkout -b sam-feature
+git push origin sam-feature

 # Virtual environment is not pushed to github unless explicitly added